ryan-hamilton04/P2-Markov/README.md

-# Project 2: Markov, Fall 2022
+# Project 2: Markov, Spring 2023

-This is the directions document for Project P2 Markov in CompSci 201 at Duke University, Fall 2022.
-[This document details the workflow](hhttps://coursework.cs.duke.edu/cs-201-fall-22/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.
+This is the directions document for Project P2 Markov in CompSci 201 at Duke University, Spring 2023.
+[This document details the workflow](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.

 ## Outline